mrkkrp/slug/README.md

 /post/#Slug PostR GET
 ```

-In Haskell code, create slugs from `Text` with `mkSlug` and extract its
+In Haskell code, create slugs from `Text` with `mkSlug` and extract their
 textual representation with `unSlug`.
 The following property holds:

 ```haskell